YamperAF/Balacord-Playing-Cards/README.md

 8 of Hearts: Bird But Bread

-7 of Hearts:
+7 of Hearts: Cowman

-6 of Hearts:
+6 of Hearts: Eve

-5 of Hearts:
+5 of Hearts: Denverplays2

-4 of Hearts:
+4 of Hearts: Gappie @ for hugs

-3 of Hearts:
+3 of Hearts: Squeaky Duck

-2 of Hearts:
+2 of Hearts: TiltedHat

 Ace of Clubs: